 Where to buy credit?

-You can buy the SIM card credit at any small shop, supermarket.
-You will receive the top up card with a code.
-Scratch the card to top up your credit, or, like I mentioned above, ask the seller to top up for you.
-In smaller shops, often the seller asks for your phone number and sends the top up instantly to your phone.
-Wait till you get the confirmation code in your phone and it’s done!
+You can buy SIM card credit at any small shop or supermarket.
+You will receive the top-up card with a code.
+Scratch the card to top up your credit, or, as I mentioned above, ask the seller to top up for you.
+In smaller shops, often, the seller asks for your phone number and sends the top-up instantly to your phone.
+Wait till you get the confirmation code on your phone, and it’s done!

-- To call to Morocco from overseas dial the international access code + 212.
+- To call Morocco from overseas, dial the international access code + 212.

 - In Morocco, almost everyone is using “WhatsApp”.
-It’s a very handy app to communicate with your riad or tour operator.
+It’s a convenient app to communicate with your riad or tour operator.

-- Download offline Google maps for Morocco before leaving home.
-I found it very convenient when the connection is weak and you still need directions 😉
+- Before coming to Morocco, download the offline Google Maps.
+I found it very convenient when the Internet connection is weak and you still need directions 😉